-The much anticipated gun reform bill has arrived.
+The much anticipated gun reform Bill C-71 has arrived.
 Its aims, directly lifted from the Ministry of Public Safety’s press release:

 - Enhance background checks on those seeking to acquire firearms – by eliminating the existing provision that focuses those checks primarily on just the five years immediately preceding a licence application.